Tian-que/Tian-que/README.md

 I'm **Tian-que**

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python、JavaScript and Cpp

 <!--
 **Tian-que/Tian-que** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.